 Seniors with a COPD diagnosis have had to remain especially careful since the COVID-19 pandemic started, as they are likely at both a much higher risk for contracting the virus as well as for developing more severe complications than others.
 A newly released study published by the European Respiratory Journal reported that COPD patients were more likely to be admitted to the ICU, require ventilator care, and succumb to the virus than those without the disease.
+Managing COPD symptoms in a pandemic takes diligence and mindfulness, but isn’t impossible.

-And even though the CDC provides recommendations for all of us, including individuals with COPD in order to avoid getting the illness, such as regular handwashing, social distancing, and staying home whenever you can, one advisory is especially a challenge for an individual with breathing difficulties: wearing a face covering.
+Even though the CDC provides recommendations for all of us, including individuals with COPD in order to avoid getting the illness, such as regular handwashing, social distancing, and staying home whenever you can, one advisory is especially a challenge for an individual with breathing difficulties: wearing a face covering.
 The American Lung Association advises that individuals diagnosed with COPD try a variety of different kinds of coverings to find one that’s most comfortable, and wear the mask around the house for short periods of time in order to become more familiar with the sensation.

 - Continue to manage your COPD as recommended according to the doctor, with modifications to curb your contact with other people, such as telehealth appointments and mail-order prescriptions.